CityU-MBE/leap_motion_control/README.md

 2. Change the path of include and link library of LeapSDK in CMakeLists.txt.

-3. Catikin_make the ROS node in ws.
+3. Run catkin_make to build the ROS node in ROS workspace.